percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.1.0.md

 **New features and improvements**:

-* Now the Percona Kubernetes Operator [allows upgrading :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/update.html) Percona XtraDB Cluster to newer versions, either in semi-automatic or in manual mode.
+* Now the Percona Kubernetes Operator [allows upgrading](../update.md) Percona XtraDB Cluster to newer versions, either in semi-automatic or in manual mode.

 * Also, two modes are implemented for updating the Percona XtraDB Cluster `my.cnf` configuration file: in *automatic configuration update* mode Percona XtraDB Cluster Pods are immediately re-created to populate changed options from the Operator YAML file, while in *manual mode* changes are held until Percona XtraDB Cluster Pods are re-created manually.